Nanny Background Report FAQ

-To help families learn more about nanny background reports, I reached out to our trusted private investigator to answer some questions.
-Starling Agency has proudly partnered with a professional information research agency for years.
-With their expertise, our clients receive a stellar background dossier on the nanny they are hiring.
+To help families learn more about nanny background reports, I reached out to a trusted private investigator to share why it is crucial to choose a credible service.
+Since our founding, Starling Agency has proudly partnered with a professional research agency.
+We wouldn’t have it any other way!

 What do I need to know about background reports?

 Background reports can be used to find court records that not only reflect a possible court presence involving arrests and convictions but also records that may shine a light on character.
-Background reports do not guarantee an individual’s performance moving forward and should always be used as an assessment tool on the individual’s ability and potential for the role in which they are applying for in conjunction with a thorough interview and reference checks.
-Background reports can help find records that exist but can’t point out risk for inappropriate behavior that has not been caught.
-This is where it’s important to speak with references and verify past employment and find out if that person is eligible for rehire after leaving.
 There is not a single source available for researchers to check for records.
 It’s important that both a national and local research scope is used.
-Cross referencing information is helpful.
+Cross-referencing information is helpful.
 What one source may report on another may not.
 Background reports can come in various shapes and sizes.
-Some can include records, education and employment verification’s, reference checks, internet presence, training verification’s, etc. Others may only look at records available.
+Some can include records, education and employment verification, reference checks, internet presence, training verification, etc. Others may only look at the publicly available records.
 Make sure you ask about the scope before you sign up and pay.

 What should I look for in terms of a quality report?